port-labs/port-docs/docs/build-your-software-catalog/build-your-software-catalog.md

 #### Create a custom integration

 Can't find your desired tool in our integrations library?
 No problem!
-Port provides you with necessary tools to create your own integrations and ingest data from anywhere.
+Port provides you with the necessary tools to create your own integrations and ingest data from anywhere.
 See the [custom integration page](/build-your-software-catalog/custom-integration/) for more information.